-The initial stage of the study involved 1) a brief review of recent and relevant literature; 2) online discussion groups with PPI contributors and 3) collating this evidence and PPI feedback into an 'intervention planning table' to inform the development of guiding principles.
+The initial stage of the study involved (1) a brief review of recent and relevant literature, (2) online discussion groups with PPI contributors, and (3) collation of this evidence and PPI feedback into an 'intervention planning table' to inform the development of guiding principles.

-The search for relevant literature was initially broad in its scope and included: staff and students' views of attending school during the pandemic [6]; factors affecting handwashing behaviours among young children [18], [19] [20]; behavioural determinants of handwashing among all ages [21]; and the effectiveness of hand hygiene interventions in educational settings [22].
-Later, we focused on more specific literature to understand and inform optimal delivery formats, styles and techniques of behaviour change interventions previously implemented in this population [23].
-This included evaluations of school-based interventions targeting physical activity, healthy eating, sexual and reproductive health, mental health, and use of tobacco, alcohol, and other drugs [24].
-The team also reviewed emerging literature regarding how COVID-19 is transmitted [25], including air-borne transmission [26] and the importance of indoor ventilation control [27, 28].
-Thencurrent evidence and relevant Government guidance was reviewed by the team as it emerged to ensure the intervention's content was informed by the most up-to-date evidence and regulations.
+The search for relevant literature was initially broad in its scope, and included: staff and students' views of attending school during the pandemic [6]; factors affecting handwashing behaviours among young children [18-20]; behavioural determinants of handwashing among all ages [21]; and the effectiveness of hand hygiene interventions in educational settings [22].
+Later, we focused on more specific literature to understand and inform optimal delivery formats, styles, and techniques of behaviour-change interventions previously implemented in this population [23].
+This more focused research included evaluations of school-based interventions targeting physical activity, healthy eating, sexual and reproductive health, mental health, and use of tobacco, alcohol, and other drugs [24].
+The team also reviewed emerging literature regarding how COVID-19 is transmitted [25], including airborne transmission [26] and the importance of indoor ventilation control [27,28].
+Then-current evidence and relevant Government guidance was reviewed by the team as it emerged, in order to ensure the intervention's content was informed by the most up-to-date evidence and regulations.